Practicing the Financial Habits of our Elders is Like Money in Your Pocket

 These are the valuable lessons of a generation that have focused on being damned good and ready if a Depression hits again.

 Americans spend more with plastic

 When it comes to sticking to a budget, the little piece of plastic in your wallet is not your friend.
 Studies have shown that people are willing to spend as much as 83% more, the “credit card premium”, when they pay with a credit card instead of with cash.
 As if one is money and one is not.

 With credit cards, the boundaries are fuzzier; it hurts less.
-You get the great stuff now with a simple tap or a swipe – what could be easier?
+You get the awesome stuff now with a simple tap or a swipe – what could be easier?
 But money can very easily evaporate into numerous little transactions that can quickly add up to a long and expensive monthly bill of nothing-to-show-for-it.

 Cash has a definite stop.
 You either have enough or you don’t.
 The transaction is clear-cut.
 You spend more with cards because the stop is no longer what’s in your pocket, it’s now about the credit limit.

 According to MagnifyMoney, Americans will shell out over $100 billion in credit card interest and fees in 2018.
 That’s just the money it costs to borrow the money for that handbag.
 It doesn’t even make a dent in the actual cost of the purchase.
 The balance and interest grow and feeds like a cancer.
 Estimates say 40% of active credit card users carry a balance month-to-month rather than paying it off each month.
 I hope you really love that bag.

 As debt in this country grows, savings rates are declining.
 34% of Americans live paycheck-to-paycheck with more than half of U.S. adults having less than $1,000 in their savings account.
 A 2017 Fed report indicated that 25% of American adults have no retirement savings or pension at all.